briandconnelly/nicheconstruct/paper/02_methods.md

 ### Population Initialization and Simulation

-At the beginning of each simulation, subpopulations are seeded at all patches with cooperator proportion $p_{0}$ and grown to density $S(p_{0})$.
+Following @HANKSHAW, we begin simulations with sparse populations.
-An environmental challenge is then introduced, which subjects all subpopulations to a bottleneck.
+Subpopulations are first seeded at all patches with size $S(p_{0})$ and cooperator proportion $p_{0}$.
-For each individual, the probability of survival is $\mu_{t}$, which represents the likelihood that tolerance arises via mutation.
+The population is then thinned to create empty patches.
-Because individuals have not yet adapted to this new environment, the allelic state of each individual's genotype is $0$ at each adaptive locus.
+Each individual survives this bottleneck with probability $\sigma$.
-Following initialization, simulations are run for $T$ cycles, where each discrete cycle consists of subpopulation growth, mutation, migration, and dilution.
+Starting from this state, simulations then proceed for $T$ cycles, where each discrete cycle consists of subpopulation growth, mutation, migration, and dilution.
 Dilution thins the population to support growth in the next cycle.
 Each individual remains with probability $d$, regardless of allelic state.